webqit/quantum-js/README.md

 ### Usecase: *Reactive Custom Elements*

-Reactivity with Custom Elements has often relied on manual change-propagation techniques and, in some cases, custom syntaxes that themselves rely on a compile step! ([Lit](https://lit.dev/), for example, follows a "HTML as string" approach for DOM structure - albeit JavaScript template strings!) **But what if we could decouple behaviour and presentation and just write *normal* rendering logic and yet gain fine-grained reactivity on top?**
+Reactivity with Custom Elements has often relied on manual change-propagation techniques and, in some cases, custom syntaxes that themselves rely on a compile step! ([Lit](https://lit.dev/), for example, follows a "HTML as string" approach for DOM structure - albeit JavaScript template strings!) **But what if we could decouple behaviour and presentation and just write *normal* rendering logic and yet gain fine-grained reactivity on top of that?**

 This is one thing that Reflex Functions could help with!

-**└ Example 1:** Below is a custom element that has Reflex Function as its `render()` method.
-The `render()` method would be invoked only once and subsequent updates would happen via reflections.
+**--> Example 1:** Below is a custom element that has Reflex Function as its `render()` method.
+The `render()` method would be invoked only once and subsequent updates would happen via reflections:

 ```js
 customElements.define('click-counter', class extends HTMLElement {